170 Years of British Royal Wedding Bouquets

 When she married Prince Harry in 2018, Meghan Markle stunned the world by not carrying a bouquet of her favorite flowers, white peonies.
 She instead walked down the aisle holding a simple arrangement of flowers picked by Prince Harry: sweet peas, forget-me-nots (Princess Diana's favorite flower), lily of the valley, white astilbe, jasmine, astrantia and sprigs of myrtle bound in a raw silk ribbon.
 The highly-anticipated affair, televised worldwide, took place at St George's Chapel at Windsor Castle and featured a touching mix of American and royal British wedding traditions.

 Queen Elizabeth's granddaughter, Princess Eugenie of York, carried a small cascading bouquet of traditional myrtle, lily of the valley, white spray roses, stephanotis, ivy and pops of blue thistle when she married wine merchant, Jack Brooksbank on October 12, 2018 at St. George's Chapel.
-Crafted by celebrity florist Rob van Helden, the triangular shape of the arrangement perfectly accented her long-sleeved, A-line gown.
-After the ceremony, the bouquet was sent to Westminster Abbey to be placed on the grave of the unknown warrior, a tradition started by the Queen Mother (Eugenie's great-grandmother) in 1923.
+Crafted by celebrity florist Rob Van Helden of RVH Floral Design, the triangular shape of the arrangement perfectly accented her long-sleeved, A-line gown.
+After the ceremony, the bouquet was sent to Westminster Abbey to be placed on the Tomb of the Unknown Warrior, a tradition started by the Queen Mother (Eugenie's great-grandmother) in 1923.

 2019: Lady Gabriella Windsor